CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.7: Verify the GPO configurations </h3>

 - Login to the Domain Client VM as one of the created Non-admin users.
-  - One of my created users was "fapa.canuh" so I will login as this user to test the GPO deploment.
+  - One of my created users was "fapa.canuh" so I will login as this user to test the GPO deployment.
     - Remember the default password assigned to all these created users was "Password1" so use that to login

 ![image](https://github.com/user-attachments/assets/1d2a48c3-f052-4fc2-930c-43d8eb275739)